-6.2.2 Environmental Consequences of Alternatives on Target Salmon Stocks {Analysis to be completed.}
+6.2.2 Environmental Consequences of Alternatives on Target Salmon Stocks {Section to be completed by NMFS after Council adopts a rebuilding plan}

 6.3 Marine Mammals

 A number of non-ESA-listed marine mammal species occur in the analysis area.
 The non-ESA-listed marine mammal species that are known to interact with ocean salmon fisheries are California sea lion (Zalophus californianus) and harbor seals (Phoca vitulina), both species will feed on salmon, when available, and have been documented preying on hooked salmon in commercial and recreational fisheries (e.g., Weise and Harvey 1999).
 All marine mammals are protected under the Marine Mammal Protection Act (MMPA).
 Ocean salmon fisheries employ hook-and-line gear and are classified under NMFS' MMPA List of Fisheries as Category III (83 FR 5349, February 7, 2018), indicating there is no record of substantive impacts to marine mammals from these fisheries (MMPA 118(c)(1)).